socomsystems/documentation/admin_manual/installation/source_installation.rst

     clear_env = no

-When you are using shared hosting or a control panel to manage your `Nextcloud VM`_ or server, the configuration files are almost certain to be located somewhere else, for security and flexibility reasons, so check your documentation for the correct locations.
+When you are using shared hosting or a control panel to manage your `cyfrSpaces VM`_ or server, the configuration files are almost certain to be located somewhere else, for security and flexibility reasons, so check your documentation for the correct locations.